-The following in a list of five female musicians that you should most certainly know about…
+The following is a list of five female musicians that you should most certainly know about…

-Jamila Woods is the Chicago based R&B singer, songwriter and poet.
+Jamila Woods is the Chicago based R&B singer, songwriter, and poet.
 Her music is extraordinarily sophisticated, liberating and impossibly smooth.
-She is a graduate from the Ivy league Brown University.
-She collaborated with Chance the Rapper most on the song Blessings from his Grammy award winning album Colouring Book.
-She also collaborated with with Macklemore and Ryan Lewis on White Privilege II.
+She is a graduate from the Ivy League Brown University.
+She collaborated with Chance the Rapper most on the song Blessings from his Grammy award-winning album Colouring Book.
+She also collaborated with Macklemore and Ryan Lewis on White Privilege II.
 Her debut solo album HEAVN (on Jagjaguwar Records) is a phenomenal record that crystallizes the arduous labour of struggle while simultaneously honoring freedom.
 It is a profound exploration of emotional resilience and sounds like sonic honey to boot.
 Her single Holy reveals her lyrical precision and musical aptitude, check it out here.